parrondo/mql5-json-api/README.md

 * [License](#license)

 ## About the Project

+The initial project was a forked from [Metaquotes MQL5 - JSON - API] (https://github.com/khramkov/MQL5-JSON-API.git) (all credit to Khramkov efforts, thank you!), but the actual code and its compatibility is far enought to start a new project.

 This project is a server for the Metatrader trading community.
 It is based on ZeroMQ sockets and uses JSON format to communicate.
 We usually use it with Python clients, but you can use it with any programming language that has [ZeroMQ binding](http://zeromq.org/bindings:_start).